llampochka/fe-school-films/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### json-server support
-json-server is neccessary for REST functionality to use it run:
+json-server is neccessary for REST functionality, to use it run:
 ```
 json-server --watch db.json --port 3005